ddadaal/ddadaal.me/contents/20190406-a-kotlin-di-framework-in-50-lines-and-thoughts-on-kotlin/en.md

 ---
-id: "a-kotlin-di-framework-in-50-lines-and-thoughts-on-kotlin"
+id: a-kotlin-di-framework-in-50-lines-and-thoughts-on-kotlin
-date: "2019/04/06 15:48"
+date: 2019-04-06 15:48
-title: "A Kotlin DI Framework in 50 Lines and Thoughts on Kotlin"
+title: A Kotlin DI Framework in 50 Lines and Thoughts on Kotlin
 lang: en
 tags:
   - Kotlin